-- (1) Radar includes end-use applications where radio frequency signals are utilized to detect, track, and identify objects. - (2) Electronic Warfare includes end-use applications comprising the offensive and defensive use of the electromagnetic spectrum. - (3) Other products include all end markets other than Radar and Electronic Warfare.
-Examples include but are not limited to various commercial and other end-use applications and technologies, as well as various component and other sales where the end use is not specified.
+- (1) Radar includes end-use applications where radio frequency signals are utilized to detect, track, and identify objects. - (2) Electronic Warfare includes end-use applications comprising the offensive and defensive use of the electromagnetic spectrum.
+(3) Other Sensor & Effector products include all Sensor & Effector end markets other than Radar and Electronic Warfare. - (4) C4I includes rugged secure rackmount servers that are designed to drive the most powerful military processing applications. - (5) Other products include all component and other sales where the end use is not specified.